sepmi/mentee-arena/Readme.md

 - A screen showing list of all characters with their informations available in the [RickAndMortyAPI](https://rickandmortyapi.com/).
 - User can search in character names using `API`.
 - User can bookmark a character and save it in [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
+- A screen showing the bookmarked characters with ability to remove the character from bookmarks.

 ## Submission